jaandrle/fetch-test-api/README.md

 # Test API using JavaScript (`fetch`)
 Effortlessly manage and execute API requests directly in your JavaScript codebase using `fetch`.
 This library is designed for modular and reusable API development, with centralized configurations and a developer-friendly structure.
-It serves as an alternative to [Huachao/
-vscode-restclient: REST Client Extension for Visual Studio Code](https://github.com/Huachao/vscode- restclient).
+It serves as an alternative to [Huachao/vscode-restclient: REST Client Extension for Visual Studio Code](https://github.com/Huachao/vscode-restclient).

 ## Features
 - Execute API requests directly through JavaScript.